unnamed/commons/docs/error.md

 # Error

-Library for multiple-error handling and complete error report.
+Library for multiple-error handling and complete error reports

 ## Examples